Tamil dynasties: Chera dynasty

 The early historic pre-Pallava Tamil polities are often described as a "kinship-based redistributive economies" largely shaped by "pastoral-cum-agrarian subsistence" and "predatory politics".
 Tamil Brahmi cave label inscriptions, describe Ilam Kadungo, son of Perum Kadungo, and the grandson of Ko Athan Cheral of the Irumporai clan.
 Inscribed portrait coins with Brahmi legends give a number of Chera names.
 Reverse of these coins often contained the Chera bow and arrow symbol.
 The anthologies of early Tamil texts are a major source of information about the early Cheras.
 Chenguttuvan, or the Good Chera, is famous for the traditions surrounding Kannaki, the principal female character of the Tamil epic poem Chilapathikaram.
 After the end of the early historical period, around the 3rd–5th century CE, there seems to be a period where the Cheras' power declined considerably.

 Cheras of the Kongu country are known to have controlled western Tamil Nadu and central Kerala in early medieval period.
 Present-day central Kerala probably detached from Kongu Chera kingdom around 8th–9th century AD to form the Chera Perumal kingdom (c.
 9th- 12th century AD).
-The exact nature of the relationships between the various branches of Chera rulers is somewhat unclear.The Nambutiris asked for a regent of the Chera king from Karur in Coimbatore and were granted the prime minister hailing from Pundurai.
-Hence the Zamorin holds the title 'Punthurakkon' (King from Punthura).After this, the Malabar and Kerala parts became autonomous of Karur.
+The exact nature of the relationships between the various branches of Chera rulers is somewhat unclear.
 Some of the major dynasties of medieval south India – Chalukya, Pallava, Pandya, Rashtrakuta, and Chola – seems to have conquered the Chera or Kerala country.
 Kongu Cheras appear to have been absorbed into the Pandya political system by 10th/11th century AD.
 Even after the dissolution of the Perumal kingdom, royal inscriptions and temple grants, especially from outside Kerala proper, continued to refer the country and the people as the "Cheras or Keralas".

 The rulers of Venad (the Venad Cheras or the "Kulasekharas"), based out of the port of Kollam in south Kerala, claimed their ancestry from the Perumals.
 Cheranad was also the name of an erstwhile province in the kingdom of Zamorin of Calicut, which had included parts of present-day Tirurangadi and Tirur Taluks of Malappuram district in it.
 Later it became a Taluk of Malabar District, when Malabar came under the British Raj.
 The headquarters of Cheranad Taluk was the town of Tirurangadi.
 Later the Taluk was merged with Eranad Taluk.
 In the modern period the rulers of Cochin and Travancore (in Kerala) also claimed the title "Chera".